Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

-The Dallas Cowboys (1-1) are 4-point favorites when they host the Philadelphia Eagles (1-1) in an NFC East matchup on Monday, September 27, 2021 at AT&T Stadium.
-The total for this matchup has been set at 52 points.
+The Dallas Cowboys (1-1) are 3-point favorites when they host the Philadelphia Eagles (1-1) in an NFC East matchup on Monday, September 27, 2021 at AT&T Stadium.
+This matchup has an over/under of 51.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.